Solid phase transitions in the liquid limit: The Hadamard material

-\emph{Secondary jump set.} The algebraic equations (\ref{secjs}) describing the secondary jump set can generally be solved only numerically.
-By contrast, when $\mu$ is small, the asymptotics of the solutions can be computed explicitly, providing an excellent approximation to the computed secondary jump set for $\mu<3$, with $d_{1}=1$, $d_{2}=3$.
-While the entire secondary jump set is unstable \cite{grtrliquid}, we will see that it provides an excellent (inside) bound for the binodal.
+\emph{Secondary jump set.} For general values of $\mu$ the algebraic equations (\ref{secjs}) describing the secondary jump set can be solved only numerically.
+By contrast, when $\mu$ is small, the asymptotics of the solutions can be obtained explicitly, providing an excellent approximation to the computed secondary jump set for $\mu<3$, with $d_{1}=1$, $d_{2}=3$.
+While the entire secondary jump set is unstable, as will be proved in \cite{grtrliquid}, we will see that it provides an excellent (inside) bound for the binodal.
+Here we specialize general equations (\ref{secjs}) to the specific energy density (\ref{enerex}) without assuming that the rigidity measure $\mu$ is small.

 Suppose that $\BF_{0}$ lies on the secondary jump set.
 Then there exists $\Gve_{\pm}$, $y$ and $\Gl\in[0,1]$, such that the pair $\BF_{0},\bra{\BF}$, where